bkg2k/HeapX/README.md

 The first requirement was to power up external ram chips on the first allocation and to shut them down when the last allocaton is freed.
 Then, because applications/firmwares are all diffetent and because memory fragmentation can be an issue, having several intialization, alloction & reallocation strategies can make the difference.
-Finally, every C/C++ developper has already faced memory related bugs are we all know they are often hard-to-find bugs.
+Finally, every C/C++ developper has already faced memory related bugs and we all know they are often hard-to-find bugs.
 Being able to activate deep memory checks running on every malloc/realloc/free call to allow early detection of buffer underruns/overruns and other _mad pointer behaviors_ was also a strong requirement.

 # Usage
 ## Installation
 ### Get the sources
 Get the **HeapX** folder and add the 3 following files to your project
 ```